-For our first travel column, I decided to show you not a place I’ve been or give you some tips I think you’d appreciate.
+For this travel post, I decided to show you not a place I’ve been or give you some tips I think you’d appreciate.
 Instead, we will virtually travel together to a tiny town tucked away in southwest North Dakota, USA, most of us probably for the first time.
 Why?

 The idea of writing about it came from a Google search for other Leipzigs around the world, and this one, in particular, caught my attention.
-The town has a very cute Web site, where its history, attractions and facilities, as well as event and historical photos are proudly displayed.
-When it comes to describing the size of the population, the town’s Web site says they are “274 Warm & Willing People With Strong Ethical Standards.”
+The town has a very cute website, where its history, attractions and facilities, as well as event and historical photos are proudly displayed.
+When it comes to describing the size of the population, the town’s website in 2015 said they were “274 Warm & Willing People With Strong Ethical Standards.”

 I’d later come to find out the film was not actually shot in Fargo, but it would be difficult to dispel from my mind this image of endless icy whiteness; and indeed winter temperatures in Fargo can get down to nearly -30 °C, with a seasonal average of 132 cm of snow.
 It was even voted “America’s Toughest Weather City” in a poll by The Weather Channel, according to Wikipedia.
 In the summer the temperature can go above 30 °C, which attests to its climate extremes (though I still think of COLD COLD COLD).